demonsters/prisma-mock/README.md

 This is a mock of the Prisma API intended for unit testing.
 All the data is stored in memory.

-The library `jest-mock-extended` is used, which means that if functionality you need is not implemented yet, you can mock it yourself.
+The library `jest-mock-extended` or `vitest-mock-extended` is used, which means that if functionality you need is not implemented yet, you can mock it yourself.

 # Usage